Aegilops tauschii

 Phase 2

-The hallmark of the OWWC Phase II will be the creation of an Aegilops tauschii pangenome resource.
+The hallmark of the OWWC Phase 2 is the creation of an Aegilops tauschii pangenome resource and the expansion of the diversity panel to 493 genetically non-redundant accessions.

 Aegilops tauschii spike.
 Credits: Jing Lu